rick-sanchez666/assignment2-konduri/README.md

 | Clay pot Curd with Onion and buttermilk chilies | Andhra Pradesh, India | 4 - 6$ |
 | Tirumala Laddu | Tirupati, India | 1$ |

+### Items to carry
+- Water and some snacks
+- Camera
+- skateboard
+- jacket

 ---